Buckley exits DNC chair race, backs Ellison

 - The DNC leadership election is scheduled for February 25

-(CNN)New Hampshire Democratic State Party Chairman Ray Buckley announced Saturday that he is exiting the race to lead the Democratic National Committee and is endorsing Rep. Keith Ellison, R-Minnesota.
+(CNN)New Hampshire Democratic State Party Chairman Ray Buckley announced Saturday that he is exiting the race to lead the Democratic National Committee and is endorsing Rep. Keith Ellison, D-Minnesota.

 "From the moment I stepped into this race, I made it clear that the top two priorities of the next DNC chair must be to strengthen state parties and reform the DNC," Buckley said in a statement.
 "Now, many candidates have spoken about these issues, but Keith's commitment to the states and a transparent and accountable DNC has stood out."

-Note: CORRECTION: This story has been updated to accurately reflect Ellison's party affiliation.